Explaining Grokking and Information Bottleneck through Neural Collapse Emergence: Proof of Main Results

-We first show the derivation of \cref{prop:ib_lower_bound}. \begin{proof}[Proof of \cref{prop:ib_lower_bound}] By definition, $Z$ is obtained by adding noise to $g(X)$, so the Markov chain $Y \to X \to g(X) \to Z$ holds.
+\begin{proof}[Proof of \cref{prop:ib_lower_bound}] By definition, $Z$ is obtained by adding noise to $g(X)$, so the Markov chain $Y \to X \to g(X) \to Z$ holds.
 The first inequality $I(Z; X) \geq I(Z; Y)$ follows from the Markov chain $Y \to X \to Z$ and the data processing inequality (DPI).
 For the second inequality, we use a variational approach.
 From a definition of MI, we have

 Here, we introduce a variational approximation $q(y|\vz)$ for the conditional distribution $p(y|\vz)$.
 From the non-negativity of the KL divergence, we have

 We model the variational approximation as a softmax function with respect to the last layer output $\mW \vz$, i.e., $q(y|\vz) = \exp\left( (\mW \vz)_y \right) / \sum_{c=1}^K \exp\left( (\mW \vz)_c \right)$, leading to